kellysdev/kellysdev/README.md

 # Hi there, I'm Kelly 👋

-I'm a full stack web developer interested in accessibility and design.
+I'm a full stack web developer looking to build meaningful user experiences.
 I'm an avid learner and problem solver.

 - 🌱 Currently learning: cloud computing with AWS
 - 🔧 Working on: a new React project for mechanical keyboards